 White-Nose Syndrome of Bats in Illinois

 White-Nose Syndrome (WNS), a devastating disease of cave- and mine-hibernating bats, is caused by the fungus Pseudogymnoascus destructans (formerly: Geomyces destructans).
 The disease was discovered in 2006 in New York state, and has since been spreading to encompass many of the important bat hibernacula of the northeastern United States.
-The disease has continued to spread, with recently confirmed WNS sites in Indiana, Kentucky, Tennessee, Alabama, and Missouri.
+The disease has continued to spread, with recently confirmed WNS sites in Illinois, Indiana, Kentucky, Tennessee, Alabama, Missouri, and Arkansas.

 Bats roosting in a southern Illinois hibernaculum, February 2012.
 Photo by Steve Taylor / Prairie Research Institute.